The bond market

 The yield curve, explained

 Normally, lending for longer = higher interest rate (you want more compensation for locking up your money).
 When short-term rates exceed long-term rates, the curve "inverts."
-Every U.S. recession since 1970 was preceded by an inverted yield curve.
+Every U.S. recession since 1970 was preceded by an inverted yield curve, a pattern documented in detail by the Cleveland Fed (Estrella & Mishkin)[4].

 3-Month T-Bill